 The Art of Packing: Plastic Containers

-Choose ones that are flat and rectangular in shape.
+Choose plastic containers that are flat and rectangular in shape.
 These not only stack well in your fridge, but they also create more space for the veggies to spread out, preventing sogginess.
 This method keeps salads fresh for five days.

 - Start with the greens.
 To save time, pick up a package of prewashed salad greens.
 If you're using greens from your garden or a farmers market, just make sure they're completely dry before packing.
 Fill the container about three-quarters full of greens (about two to three cups).

 - Add the veggies, beans, and fruit.
 Go for carrots, cucumbers, tomatoes (use cherry and keep them whole), peppers, broccoli, chickpeas, kidney beans, corn, peas, or even fruit like grapes or blueberries — whatever your little salad-loving heart desires.
 Drying off each ingredient with a paper towel will keep them crisper longer.

 - Add protein.
 For protein sources like marinated tofu, grilled chicken, hard-boiled eggs, certain types of cheese like cubed cheddar, and cooked (and cooled) whole grains like quinoa or brown rice, add these on top of the first three salads only (Monday's, Tuesday's, and Wednesday's).
 Then on Wednesday night, add protein to Thursday's and Friday's containers.
 Do the same with avocado, nuts and seeds, or very wet fruits like sliced strawberries.

 - Keep dressing separate until the moment you eat your salad.
 Purchase a couple dip-size containers (I'm a fan of these small stainless steel containers from Kids Konserve).
 Or if you have an office fridge, keep a bottle of dressing there.